The Joys of Compounding – Why to Start Saving and Investing Today.

 · After taking 41 years to reach $200,000, our investor reaches $300,000 on his 48th year, just 7 years after reaching $200,000!

 So next time you think to yourself, “I’ll just wait until I can afford to save and invest.”
 THINK AGAIN!
-That little bit you have left over can be put to good use.
+That little bit you have left over can be put to very good use.
 It’s not that the smaller sums you can afford today will fully fund your retirement, but the $350,000 that $100 per month creates for this investor is certainly a good start.

 When Buffett wrote his letters to his partners, he also usually included a compound interest table, such as this one from the same 1965 letter: